These are the terms and conditions on which we supply goods to you.

 How to End a Contract With Us

-- Returning goods after ending the contract.
-If you end the contract for any reason after the goods have been dispatched to you or you have received them, you must return them to us.
+- If you end the contract for any reason after the goods have been dispatched to you or you have received them, you must return them to us.
 You must post the goods back to us at Stemettes, Studio 409, Pelican House, 144 Cambridge Heath Road, London, England E1 5QJ within 14 days of telling us you wish to end the contract.

-- When we will pay the costs of return.
-We will pay the costs of return if the goods are faulty or misdescribed or because you have a legal right to do so as a result of something we have done wrong.
+- We will pay the costs of return if the goods are faulty or misdescribed or because you have a legal right to do so as a result of something we have done wrong.
 In all other circumstances (including where you are a consumer exercising your right to change your mind) you must pay the costs of return.

-- How we will refund you.
-If you are entitled to a refund under these terms we will refund you the price you paid for the goods including delivery costs, by the method you used for payment.
+- f you are entitled to a refund under these terms we will refund you the price you paid for the goods including delivery costs, by the method you used for payment.
 However, we may make deductions from the price, as described below.

-- When we may make deduction from refunds if you are a consumer exercising your right to change your mind.
-If you are exercising your right to change your mind:
+- If you are exercising your right to change your mind:

 - The maximum refund for delivery costs will be the costs of delivery by the least expensive delivery method we offer.
 For example, if we offer delivery of the goods within 3-5 days at one cost but you choose to have the goods delivered within 24 hours at a higher cost, then we will only refund what you would have paid for the cheaper delivery option.

-- When your refund will be made.
-We will make any refunds due to you as soon as possible.
+- We will make any refunds due to you as soon as possible.
 As your refund will be made within 14 days from the day on which we receive the goods back from you or, if earlier, the day on which you provide us with evidence that you have sent the goods back to us.
 For information about how to return the goods to us, see Clause 9.2.

 Our Rights to End the Contract